Brian Schwenke

-Brian Max Schwenke Jr. (/ˈʃwæŋki/ SHWANK-ee; born March 22, 1991) is a former American football player.
-He played college football at California and was drafted by the Tennessee Titans in the fourth round of the 2013 NFL Draft.
+Brian Max Schwenke Jr. (/ˈʃwæŋki/ SHWANK-ee; born March 22, 1991) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the Tennessee Titans in the fourth round of the 2013 NFL draft.

+After four seasons with the Titans, Schwenke had an offseason stint with the Indianapolis Colts in 2017 before returning to the Titans for the regular season.
+He spent the 2018 season as a backup for the New England Patriots, winning Super Bowl LIII.
+Despite re-signing with the Patriots after the conclusion of the 2018 season, he later retired during the 2019 offseason.

-Early years
+Early life

 Schwenke was born in Waukegan, Illinois and is of Samoan descent.
 Due to his father’s job in the Navy, he grew up in Hawaii and later San Diego.
 Schwenke attended Oceanside High School, where he played for the Oceanside Pirates high school football team.
 Schwenke was teammates with lineman Larry Warford, who attended Oceanside during his freshman, and sophomore year, Sam Brenner offensive lineman and with quarterback Jordan Wynn.
 Regarded as a three-star recruit by Rivals.com, Schwenke was rated as the No. 44 offensive guard prospect in his class.

 College career

-While attending the University of California, Berkeley, Schwenke played for the California Golden Bears football team from 2009 to 2012.
+While attending the University of California, Berkeley, Schwenke played for the California Golden Bears from 2009 to 2012.
 He played in 48 of 50 possible games during his four seasons with the program, starting 36 of 37 games over his final three seasons.
 He started his career at guard, making 16 starts at left guard and then eight at right guard, before being moved to center during his senior year.
 He started 12 games and earned first-team All-Pac-12 Conference honors.

 Professional career

-Tennessee Titans
+Tennessee Titans (first stint)

-The Tennessee Titans chose Schwenke in the fourth round, with the 107th overall pick, of the 2013 NFL Draft.
+The Tennessee Titans chose Schwenke in the fourth round, with the 107th overall pick, of the 2013 NFL draft.
 In four years as a member of the Titans, Schwenke played in 41 games and started 28 of them.